PREPARE YOUR STAY

 You cannot work with CIEE directly.
 If you want them to sponsor you, you will work with Parenthese, their French representative.

-Go to www.interexchange.org in the "Career training program" section, and fill out the Info request form to receive the application folder by email.
+You can also choose to get your visa with Internexchange.
+Please go to www.interexchange.org in the "Career training program" section, and fill out the Info request form to receive the application folder by email.
 The application is long and requires to gather a lot of documents (resume, certificate of enrollment, reference letters, pictures, forms, employer forms,…).
 Everything will be detailed in the application.

 Caution: the J-1 is a non-immigrant VISA and the US government wants to be sure you will leave the US at the end of your stay.
-During the entire VISA process do not mention any desire to come back or live in the US in the future.
+During the entire VISA process, do not mention any desire to come back or live in the US in the future.
 Do not mention any relatives or friends in the US.
 Do not give them the smallest doubt about your coming back.

 You must have a medical insurance that meets the sponsor requirements to get the approval.
 If you do not, they propose a cheap but basic insurance to purchase.